uBlock Origin Stopped Working - Manifest V3

 While the update aims to improve the performance and security of Chrome extensions, it also cripples the functionality of uBlock Origin and other ad-blockers.

-In this post, we will explain how uBlock Origin is impacted by this update, what this update changes, and what alternatives you have if you want to keep blocking ads and trackers.
+We will explain how uBlock Origin is impacted by this update, why uBlock Origin is not working, what this update changes, and what alternatives you have if you want to keep blocking ads and trackers.

-Understanding the impact of Manifest V3 on ad-blockers like uBlock Origin
+What is the impact of Manifest V3 on ad-blockers like uBlock Origin?

 uBlock Origin is one of the most popular and respected ad-blocker browser extensions available, with over 10 million users on Chrome alone.
 It is also one of the most advanced and customizable ad-blockers.